sasikumar-sk/Automation-Challenge_Trello/README.md

-# 🚀 Cypress Automation Challenge – Trello-style Hidden Modal Test
+# 🚀 Cypress Automation Challenge – Trello Hidden Modal Test

 This project demonstrates how to use **Cypress** to test a **hidden off-canvas modal** — similar to how **Trello** reveals a detailed card modal on click.

+Here's a quick rundown of common methods and approaches for hiding elements in Cypress:

+- .force(): Forces interactions with hidden elements (e.g., clicking, typing).

+- .invoke('show'): Temporarily makes an element visible for interactions.

+- .trigger(): Simulates user interactions (e.g., hover, click) to make hidden elements visible.

+- .should('not.be.visible'): Asserts that an element is hidden.

+- .invoke('css', 'display', 'none'): Manipulate the element’s visibility.

 Here’s a Cypress automation script for a challenge involving hidden elements